-More recently Māori cartoonists such as James Waarea and Anthony Ellison tackled racial problems in the pages of mainstream papers.
+More recently Māori cartoonists like James Waarea and Anthony Ellison tackled racial issues in the pages of mainstream papers.

-Diamond says Ellison - who later moved on to cutting-edge animation - clashed with editors because he refused to stereotype Māori characters and women in his images.
+Paul Diamond said Anthony Ellison - who later moved on to cutting-edge animation - clashed with editors because he refused to stereotype Māori characters and women in his images.

-“That tells you something about the climate he was working in,” he says.
+“That tells you something about the climate he was working in,” he said.

 Some of Ellison’s cartoons in Savaged to Suit cleverly address racial issues without depicting anyone at all.